trxe/notes-blog/content/computer-graphics.md

 OpenGL only renders **Simple, Convex, Flat** polygons.

+**Convex:**

+- Every internal angle $\leq 180$​ degrees.
+- Every line segment between two points in/on the polygon's boundary is fully contained in the polygon.
+- Polygon is the convex hull of its edges.

 ### RGB Color Coordinates

 `glShadeModel(GL_SMOOTH)` allows smooth interpolation of colors across the interior of the polygon.